Thynix/pyProbe/README.md

 ### `analyze.py`

-When run without arguments, analyzes the past week of probe data to generate statistics:
+Can perform analysis of gathered probe data:

 * Network size estimate
+* Store size estimate
-* Plot of location distribution
+* Location distribution
-* Plot of peer count distribution
+* Peer count distribution
-* Plot of link length distribution
+* Link length distribution

-For command line argument documentation run with `--help`.

-### `util.py`

-Presents a menu with sqlite utility functions and probe collection statistics:

-* Result collection rate
-* Distribution of error types over probe types
-* Success, refusal, and error percentages
+* Uptime distribution (using that included with `identifier`)
+* Bulk reject percentage distribution

-For command line argument documentation run with `--help`.
+For documentation on using it run `analyze` with `--help`.

 ## Database Schema

 There are separate tables for each result type, errors, and refuals.
-The database is versioned, and previous versions will be upgraded. (`init_database()`) All table names but `error`, `refused`, and `peer_count` match the name of the result type with which they are updated.
-With the exception of `link_lengths` lacking a `duration` column, all tables have the following columns:
+The database is versioned, and previous versions will be upgraded.
+All table names but `error`, `refused`, and `peer_count` match the name of the result type with which they are updated.
+With the exception of `link_lengths`, all tables have the following columns:

-* `time`: POSIX time when the result was committed.
+* `time`: when the result was committed.
-* `htl`: Hops to live the probe request had.
+* `htl`: hops to live of the request.
-* `duration`: Floating point seconds elapsed between sending the probe and receiving the response.
+* `duration`: elapsed between sending the probe and receiving the response.

+All tables have an `id` primary key.
 Additional columns vary by table:

 ### `bandwidth`